uhasmicoda/MySeleniumNewRepo/New Text Document.md

 Basically, it helps in integrating test execution with the build lifecycle — so whenever a build is triggered, the tests run automatically before deployment.
 This ensures that any failure is caught early in the process.

-10 What is Maven how it Supports in Jenkins.

 ## 3 Jenkins

 1 Why you use Jenkins, explain how you perform On Scheduling execution in Jenkin?